kandicepereira82/Vibecode-Studentopia-repo/README.md

 - **Due Dates & Reminders**: Set due dates with custom reminder notifications
 - **Task Filtering**: Filter tasks by category and status
 - **Progress Tracking**: Daily and weekly progress bars with visual feedback
+- **🎉 Celebration Animations**: Animated modal with your Study Pal celebrating when tasks are completed
-- **Task Status**: Mark tasks as pending or completed with celebration animations
+- **Task Status**: Mark tasks as pending or completed with instant feedback

 ### 📅 Calendar Integration
 - **Month View**: Full calendar with color-coded task indicators